 (must complete 16 credits of the following, any 300-level JO course can count)

-*Recommended (but not required) pathways are available through consultation with professional and faculty advisors at the College of Communication, and will be updated routinely to mirror the ever-changing world of professional journalism.
+*Recommended (but not required) pathways are available through consultation with professional advisors and faculty mentors at the College of Communication, and will be updated routinely to mirror the ever-changing world of professional journalism.

 - COM JO 301 Editorial Design

 - COM JO 309 Feature Writing (prereq: JO 200, JO 205, and JO 210)